paigemccartin/paigemccartin.github.io/Extra/test_prep.md

 {% include navigation.html %}
+### AP TEST PREP
+When: May 9th AP EXAM
+- review college board videos
+- go over notes from tri 1 and tri 2
+- research online, take any practice tests

 ### 5.5-5.6 notes questions
  5.5
 1. When you create a GitHub repository it requests a license type.
 Review the license types in relationship to this Tech Talk and make some notes in GitHub pages.